ifyoucanhear/eclipse/README.md

 - you can rephrase sentences as long as they keep the same sense
 - you can add wordplays or puns if it feels natural to do so
 - even though i love cursing, keep that away from translations
+- always check if there are issues in UI with your localization
+- there's no need to translate `changelogcontenttitle` and `changelogcontent`, because those are very often changed
+- add "(in english)" to `changeloglastcommit` and `changeloglastmajor`, because those are almost always kept exclusively in english. remove that phrase if you do translate major update changelog
 - be nice

 ## todo

 ### services

-- [x] tumblr support
 - [ ] niconico support
 - [ ] instagram support
 - [ ] soundcloud support
 - [ ] add an option to save twitter gifs as `.gif` instead of `.mp4`
 - [ ] quality switching for bilibili
 - [ ] find a way to get tiktok videos without a watermark
-- [ ] add an option to keep watermark on TikTok videos
+- [ ] add an option to keep watermark on tiktok videos

 ### other

+- [ ] add support for emoji in localization
 - [ ] language picker in settings
-- [ ] make switch buttons in settings selectable with keyboard
-- [ ] option to save audios in formats other than original
 - [ ] make eclipse fully pwa compatible (add a service worker)
-- [ ] make page rendering module more versatile

 ## requirements